-Former Spanish international defender Abelardo Fernández is to retire from playing at the end of the season.
+Former Spanish international defender Abelardo Fernández is to retire at the end of the season.

 No second term